gatblau/onix/connectors/ansible/inventory/examples/readme.md

 $ docker-compose up -d
 ```

+### Ensure the CMDB is configured for Ansible Inventories

+In order for the inventory plugin to be able to retrieve inventory information, the Ansible Inventory meta model has to be imported into Onix.
+The meta model contains all the item types, link types and link rules required to represent the inventory data in the CMDB.

+To import the meta model follow the steps shown [here](../../../../models/readme.md).

 ### Import the inventory into the CMDB

 In order to import Ansible inventory data into the CMDB, Swagger can be used to put an inventory [JSON payload](./inventory.json)